mrjgreen/phroute/README.md

 FastRoute - Fast request router for PHP
 =======================================

+#### Based on nikic/FastRoute.

+The regex engine is taken from the nikic/FastRoute library

 This library provides a fast implementation of a regular expression based router.
 [Blog post explaining how the implementation works and why it is fast.][blog_post]